What is the source of our free speech rights?

-No. There are a number of types of speech including obscenity, defamation, invasion of privacy, threats, harassment, and incitement to illegal activity that are not protected by the First Amendment.
+No. There are several types of speech, including obscenity, defamation, invasion of privacy, true threats, harassment and incitement to imminent illegal activity, that are not protected by the First Amendment.

 Can a university impose restrictions on protected speech?

 University campuses are typically considered limited/designated public forums by the courts.
-This means that the government can choose whether or not to open the forum (a.k.a. the campus) to speech.
+This means that the government can choose whether or not to open the forum (such as a campus) to speech.
 Once the campus is opened to one type of protected speech, it will be treated as a public forum.

 In a public forum, restrictions are permitted as long as they are unrelated to the content of the message (content-neutral restrictions).
-For example, a university can impose time, place, and manner restrictions.
-“Speakers may use an amplified sound on the quad between noon and 1 p.m.” meets the content-neutral restriction requirement because there is a time (noon to 1 p.m.), place (quad), and manner (amplified sound) specified that is unrelated to the content of the message.
+For example, a university can impose time, place and manner restrictions.
+“Speakers may use amplified sound on the quad between noon and 1 p.m.” meets the content-neutral restriction requirement because there is a time (noon to 1 p.m.), place (quad) and manner (amplified sound) specified, all of which are unrelated to the content of the message.

-In contrast, content-based restrictions are subject to strict scrutiny, the most rigorous form of judicial review.
+By contrast, content-based restrictions are subject to “strict scrutiny,” the most rigorous form of judicial review.
 Content-based restrictions come in two forms: subject-matter restrictions and viewpoint-based restrictions.
 An example of a subject-matter restriction is a ban on all discussions on the Israel-Palestinian conflict or a ban on all immigration protests.
 An example of a viewpoint-based restriction is a ban on all pro-Israel speakers or a ban on all anti-DACA speakers.
 These types of restrictions infringe on free expression and are prohibited by the Constitution unless they can meet strict scrutiny.

 Is hate speech protected speech?

 Yes.
-Hate speech is free speech, and may not be shut down.
-"If there is any principle of the Constitution that more imperatively calls for attachment than any other, it is the principle of free thought—not free thought for those who agree with us but freedom for the thought that we hate."
+Hate speech is protected speech and may not be shut down.
+“If there is any principle of the Constitution that more imperatively calls for attachment than any other, it is the principle of free thought — not free thought for those who agree with us but freedom for the thought that we hate.”

-How can universities and other members of the campus community respond to constitutionally-protected speech that is offensive and hurtful to members of its community?
+How can universities and other members of the campus community respond to constitutionally protected speech that is offensive and hurtful?

 Are academic freedom and free speech interchangeable?
 If not, how are they different?

 Academic freedom and free speech rights under the First Amendment are two related but analytically distinct concepts.
-Academic freedom addresses the right of universities to determine forthemselves: 1) who may teach; 2) what may be taught; 3) how it should be taught; 4) who may be admitted to study.
+Academic freedom addresses the right of universities to determine for themselves: 1) who may teach; 2) what may be taught; 3) how it should be taught; and 4) who may be admitted to study.
 Academic freedom is important because it allows professors and students to critically explore unpopular or controversial ideas without fear of reprisal.
 For example, there is nothing wrong with professors expressing their views about the Israeli-Palestinian conflict.
 However, those views should not be imposed on students and alternative perspectives should not be silenced in an academic discussion.
 In addition, there should not be negative academic consequences for students who voice disagreement.

 Academic freedom has a number of sources.
-The protection it affords will vary according to state law, institutional custom and policy, and whether an institution is public or private.
+The specific protection it affords will vary according to state law, institutional customs and policy, and whether an institution is public or private.

-Does the university have clear policies about what spaces on campus are open for speech and for whom?
-This includes:
+- Does the university have clear policies about what spaces on campus are open for speech and for whom?
+This should include:

-- Clear guidance about when/if a permit is needed for speech-related activities and how to obtain such permit;
+- Clear guidance about when/if a permit is needed for speech-related activities and how to obtain such a permit

 - The host group and other groups that may be impacted by the content of the speech should be included.

-- How is level of security needed at an event assessed?
+- How is the level of security needed at an event assessed?

-Under strict scrutiny, a restriction must narrowly tailor further a compelling government interest.
+Under strict scrutiny, a restriction must be narrowly tailored and further a compelling government interest.
 See e.g., Austin v.
 Michigan Chamber of Commerce, 494 U.S. 652, 655 (1990).